 We have obtained a trademark registration in Hong Kong and China for the marks BONSO and MODUS in connection with certain electronic apparatus.
-Also, we have acquired the trademark registration rights to the KORONA mark for 16 European countries and in the United States.
-Gram Precision has 3 patents for scales and 12 trademarks.

 We rely on a combination of patent, trademark and trade secret laws, employee and third party non-disclosure agreements and other intellectual property protection methods to protect our proprietary rights.
 There can be no assurance that third parties will not assert infringement or other claims against us with respect to any existing or future products.
 We cannot assure you that licenses would be available if any of our technology was successfully challenged by a third party, or if it became desirable to use any third-party technology to enhance the Company's products.
 Litigation to protect our proprietary information or to determine the validity of any third-party claims could result in a significant expense to us and divert the efforts of our technical and management personnel, whether or not such litigation is determined in our favor.